kivS/Fluctus2/README.md

 ## What is it?

 Fluctus consists of a web extension and a desktop companion app.
-Videos in a floating window that is independant of the browser.
+Videos are played in a floating window that is independant from the browser.

 ![Chrome](context_menu.PNG "Example")